meganwang08/SARS-CoV-2-Genetic-Interactions-in-Yeast/genetic interactions/index.md

 {% include section.html %}
 # <i class="fas fa-table"></i> Genetic Interactions Determined by SPA Screens

 Below is a tool to find a lists of hits for each SPA screen we conducted.
-You may sort the list by interaction type (SDL or suppressor).
-This list is incomplete with only the Nsp10-Nsp14 queries and will be updated with results from previous screens.
+You may sort the list by interaction type (SDL or Suppressor).
+This list is incomplete with only the Nsp10-Nsp14 queries and will be updated with results from previous screens. **_SDL hits were calculated with a Z-score of ≤ -2 and suppressor hits were calculated with a Z score ≥ 1.5._**

 {% comment %}
 {% include search-box.html %}